marco76/java-project-checklist/README.md

 It can be useful during interviews to understand in which environment the client is working.

 IDE - choice
-o Eclipse - Intellij - Netbeans
+- Eclipse - Intellij - Netbeans
-o Free choice?
+- Free choice?

 IDE - configuration
 - Is it possible to use custom plugins?